innoq/number_oracle/README.md

     export CLASSPATH
     java org.junit.runner.JUnitCore com.innoq.numbergame.base.RandomOracleTest

+###

+Install PostgreSQL on your machine, or somewhere where you have access.

+Initialize a database and a database user by running the `psql` command, as the postgres admin user (or some other admin user), and type at the SQL prompt:

+    CREATE ROLE number_oracle_db_user LOGIN PASSWORD 'xxx';
+    CREATE DATABASE number_oracle_db;
+    \q

+Next, stil as the DB admin user, run

+    psql -d number_oracle_db -a --variable=ON_ERROR_STOP=true -f create_db_postgres.sql

+Back as the user that will be running the application, set that password as an environment value:

+    NUMBER_ORACLE_DB_PASSWORD=xxx
+    export NUMBER_ORACLE_DB_PASSWORD

+Hopefully, you changed the `xxx` password to something more complicated.

 ### Running the server

 A server that aims to implement the above protocol (not yet fully functional)